Jeanette-Ralph/Code-Quiz/README.md

 # Coding-Quiz

+## 🚀 Project Details
 Created a coding quiz where after each question is clicked a new question appears and then the user can submit their initials and their score is saved in local storage.

 ## Link to Deployed Website
 [Deployed aplication](https://jeanette-ralph.github.io/Coding-Quiz/)